-- Work with others acting as a point of contact for outside agencies about safeguarding. - Support and advise other staff in making referrals to other agencies. - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training and raise awareness and understanding to the school community around policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
-This includes ensuring that staff: - □ know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Are supported to identify the challenges that children in this group might face.
+- Work with others acting as a point of contact for outside agencies about safeguarding. - Support and advise other staff in making referrals to other agencies. - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate regular safeguarding training and raise awareness and understanding to the school community around policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
+This includes ensuring that staff: - know who these children are,

-- Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - Ensure the successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting within 5 days for in year transfer or the first 5 days of the start of a new term. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school. - Take lead responsibility for understanding the filtering and monitoring systems and processes in place.
+- understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Are supported to identify the challenges that children in this group might face. - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - Ensure the secure transfer of the Child Protection File when a child moves to a new setting-within 5 days for in year transfer or the first 5 days of the start of a new term. - Arrange adequate and appropriate cover arrangements for any out of hours/out of term activities, e.g. attendance at Strategy and Initial Child Protection Conferences out of term time. - Take lead responsibility for understanding the filtering and monitoring systems and processes in place.

-1.5.3 - Role of the Governing Body
+1.5.3 - Role of the Governing Body-

-Duties are further outlined in Keeping Children Safe in Education (2022, Part 2)
+Duties are further outlined in Keeping Children Safe in Education (DfE 2024, Part 2)

-There is a Governor who takes responsibility for the setting's safeguarding responsibility to ensure that safeguarding and child protection practice, process, and policy (including online safety) is effective and is compliant with legislation, statutory guidance, and Local Safeguarding Partnership arrangements.
+There is a senior board level lead who takes responsibility for the setting's safeguarding responsibility to ensure that safeguarding and child protection practice, process, and policy (including online safety) is effective and is compliant with legislation, statutory guidance, and Local Safeguarding Partnership arrangements.